joanvelja/Confidently_Exiting/README.md

 The codebase handles automatically model and dataset downloading.
 Beware of this when running the code for the first time!

-## Experiments
+## Evaluation
-We experimented with 1 summarization and 1 question answering task.
+We perform evaluation experiments on 1 summarization and 1 question answering task.
 Please see the [scripts/softmax_experiments](src/scripts/softmax_experiments) shell files to reproduce the Softmax experiments on each dataset.
 ```bash
 sh jobname.run > jobname.out
 ```

+### Experiments
+To reproduce the experiments with or without a cuda device you can follow the guide below.

+#### Softmax Pruning
+...
+#### Contrastive Decoding
+...

 ### Methods